fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 You can also browse the folder structure to get insights about application functionality and/or the architecture used.
 This is not always clear and developers may have chosen way to organize code that might not be familliar to you.
 The [sample project](https://github.com/fullstack-hy2020/patientor) used in in the rest of this part is organized featurewise.
 You can see what different pages the application has and some general components eg. modals and state.
 Keep in mind that the features represented may have different scopes eg. modals are visible UI level components whereas the state is comparable to business logic and keeps the data organized under the hood for the rest of the app to use.

-Typescript provides you types which tell you what kind of data structures functions, components and state expect.
+TypeScript provides you types which tell you what kind of data structures functions, components and state to expect.
 You can try to look for <i>types.ts</i> or something similar to get you started.
-VSCode is a big help and just highlighting can help you.
-This all depends on how types are used in the project and how well are they integrated.
+VSCode is a big help and just highlighting variables and parameters can give you quite much of insight.
+This all naturaally depends on how types are used in the project.

-If project has tests unit, functionality or end-to-end tests you can get more specific details regarding the functionality.
+If project has tests unit, integration or end-to-end tests, reading those is most likely beneficial.
 Test cases are your most important tool when refactoring or creating new features to the application.
 You want to make sure not to break any existing features when hammering around the code.
-Typescript can also give you guidance with argument and return types when doing changes in the code.
+TypeScript can also give you guidance with argument and return types when doing changes in the code.

 Remember that reading code is a skill itself and relax if you don't understand the code on your first readthrough.
 Code may have a lot of corner cases and added logic through out its development cycle.
 It is hard to imagine what kind of troubles the previous developer has been wrestling with.
 Think of it all like [growth rings in trees](https://en.wikipedia.org/wiki/Dendrochronology#Growth_rings).
 Understanding all of it requires digging deep into the code and business domain requirements.
 The more code you read the better you're going to be at it.
 You will read more code than you're going to produce.

 ### Patientor frontend

-It's time to get our hands dirty finalizing the frontend for the backend we built in [exercises 9.10.-9.15.](/en/part9/typing_the_express_app).
+It's time to get our hands dirty finalizing the frontend for the backend we built in [exercises 9.8.-9.13.](/en/part9/typing_the_express_app).

 Before diving into the code, let us start both the frontend and the backend.

-After a successful build your browser will open a new tab to http://localhost:3000/.
-You should see a patient listing page, which fetches a patient list from our backend and renders the list in a simple table, and a button for creating new patients to the backend.
+If all goes well you should see a patient listing page, which fetches a patient list from our backend and renders the list in a simple table, and a button for creating new patients to the backend.
 As we are not using a database, but mock data, the data will not persist, i.e. closing the backend forgets all the added data.
 UI has not clearly been the strong point of the creators of this app, so let's disregard the UI for now.

 After we have verified that everything is working, we start studying the code.
 All the interesting stuff resides in the <i>src/</i> folder.
 For convenience there is also a ready made <i>types.ts</i> file for basic types used in the app, which you will have to extend or refactor in the exercises.